hanabi/hanabi.github.io/docs/beginner/minimum-clue-value-principle-question-1.md

 - Alice is in a special situation where she cannot discard.
 - Bob's blue 4 has been previous touched with a blue clue.
-- Cathy's red 2 and yellow 2 have been previous touched with a number 2 clue.
+- Cathy's red 2 and yellow 2 have previously been touched with a number 2 clue.
 - Enumerate all of the legal *Tempo Clues* that Alice can give.

 </TabItem>